Center for Consumer Freedom

 - Richard Verrecchia, Director

-CCF also has an advisory panel.
+CCF used to have an advisory panel.
 In 1998, it included the following individuals:

 - Dave Albright - National Steak & Poultry